leghort/dauntless-builder/CONTRIBUTING.md

 # Contribution guide

-## DON'T COMMIT DIST UPDATES

-Updates to the data in dist/ is usually made by an automated process or in some cases by me.
-Please do not include them in your pull requests or I'll have to decline them.

 ## Setup development environment

 You need to have the current [Node LTS version](https://nodejs.org/en/) installed and for the sake of simplicity I assume